AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/inbox.md

 #### Edge cases

 - Will revert with `Registry__RollupNotRegistered(address rollup)` if `msg.sender` is not registered as a rollup on the [`Registry`](./registry.md).
-- Will revert with `Inbox__InvalidVersion(uint256 entry, uint256 rollup)` if the rollup version does not match the version of the message.
+- Will revert with `Inbox__InvalidVersion(uint256 entry, uint256 rollup)` if the rollup version does not match the version specified in the message.
 - Will revert with `Inbox__PastDeadline()` if the message deadline has passed.
 - Will revert with `Inbox__NothingToConsume(bytes32 entryKey)` if the message does not exist.